 Very deliberately subverted in this article dealing with the elves of Greyhawk.
 The author, given that he hated both the Mary Sue depiction of elves and the vicious backlash against them which often depicts elves as the Butt Monkey of any given setting, instead depicts the elves of Greyhawk as being truly gifted and exceptional in a variety of areas...but they've never managed to parlay these talents into widespread power or even unity.
 When it comes to magic and nature, elves are rightly known for their amazing skills...but they've always been extremely fractured and divided, due largely to infighting among the elven gods when they were first created, which prompted the newly born elven race to split into several factions.

-The elves in Burning Wheel go back to their Tolkien roots, with the split wood elves—high elves being primarily reflected in the Wilderlands—Citadel/Etharch settings (it is not that difficult to move between the settings, though — an elf born in the Wilderlands could easily grow up in the Citadel setting).
-On the whole, however, they are simply better than the other stocks (Men, Dwarves, Orcs); they can't use Sorcery, though, and instead have a system of spell (and skill) songs that represent their closeness to nature and the world as a whole.
+The elves in Burning Wheel go back to their Tolkien roots, with the split between wood elves and high elves being primarily reflected in the Wilderlands vs Citadel/Etharch settings.
+It is not, however, that difficult to move between the settings — an elf born in the Wilderlands could easily grow up in the Citadel setting.
+On the whole, however, they are simply better than the other stocks (Men, Dwarves, Orcs).
+Their main drawback is an inability to use Sorcery, instead depending on a system of magical songs that represent their closeness to nature and the world as a whole.

 The game does avert most of the tropes associated with dark elves, who are described in the Paths of Spite supplement and are just like normal elves except the mystical Grief the normal elves suffer from has been transmuted to Spite.